This guide highlights key tips for staying safe in the NFT and Web3 space.

 Sadly, there are bad actors looking to take advantage of those new to the world of NFTs.
 If someone offers you something that looks too good to be true, it probably is.

-Before you purchase an NFT from a seller on OpenSea, make sure you take a second to do your research on the seller, the collection, the NFT, and the NFT’s history prior to pulling the trigger.
+Before you purchase an NFT from a seller on OpenSea, make sure you do your research on the seller, the collection, the NFT, and the NFT’s history prior to purchasing.
 Transactions on the blockchain are irreversible so doing your due diligence is critical — and it can also be fun to dive into the story behind each NFT!